Armstrong Todd

-Armstrong Todd (1826–1873) was a nineteenth-century London surgeon credited with researching new medical conditions and procedures, including anesthetics.
+Armstrong Todd (1826–1873) was a nineteenth-century London surgeon credited with researching new medical conditions and procedures, including anaesthetics.

 Early life

 The son of physician and president of the Royal College of Surgeons in Ireland (RCSI) Charles Hawkes Todd (1784–1826) and Elizabeth Bentley (1786–1862), Armstrong was born on 1826 in Dublin, Ireland; the year his father died.
-He is the youngest of fifteen children and the brother of James Henthorn Todd, Robert Bentley Todd, and William Gowan Todd.
+He was the youngest of fifteen children and the brother of James Henthorn Todd, Robert Bentley Todd, and William Gowan Todd.

 By 1848, he earned a B.A. and M.B. from Trinity College in Dublin, Ireland.
 One year later, he passed his medical exams, and he became a member of the Royal College of Surgeons (M.R.C.S.).

 In 1852, Armstrong married Frances Alicia Kinahan (1824–1909).
 She was the daughter of Robert Henry Kinahan (1799–1861) and Charlotte Hudson (1800–1842).
 In 1853, Robert Henry Kinahan became Lord Mayor of Dublin after serving as sheriff and alderman.

 Professional life

 Armstrong Todd started his medical career in Manchester England as a consulting surgeon to Ardwick and Ancoats Dispensary and London Mutual Life Guarantee Society.
 He was a member of the Paris Medical Society, British Medical Association, Medical Society of London.

 The 1850s saw the first widespread use of chloroform during surgery.
-Chloroform began to replace ether as an anesthetic.
+Chloroform began to replace ether as an anaesthetic.
 Todd became aware of chloroform's toxicity and dangers.
 He published and contributed to several articles about its safe administration in The Medical Times and Gazette.

 By 1860, Todd had moved to 16 Burlington Street, London, to become a surgeon at Marylebone Dispensary.
 His home and office were located near two of his older brothers.
 Robert Bentley Todd was living and working as a physician in London's Grosvenor Square area.
 William Gowan Todd was living and working as a pastor in the Blackheath area.

-In 1860, Armstrong Todd was involved in founding a specialty hospital for "the treatment of patients labouring under Stone and other diseases of the urinary organs."
+In 1860, Armstrong Todd was involved in founding a speciality hospital for "the treatment of patients labouring under Stone and other diseases of the urinary organs."
 That hospital was originally known as The Hospital for Stone.
-It subsequently became known as St Peter's Hospital, which, in 1948, joined St Pauls Hospital to form London's Institute of Urology.
+It subsequently became known as St Peter's Hospital, which, in 1948, joined St Paul's Hospital to form London's Institute of Urology.